What are Peroxisomes?

 The enzymes involved in lipid metabolism are synthesised on free ribosomes and selectively imported to peroxisomes.
 These enzymes include one of the two signalling sequences- Peroxisome Target Sequence 1 being the most common one.

 The phospholipids of peroxisomes are usually synthesised in smooth Endoplasmic reticulum.
 Due to the ingress of proteins and lipids, the peroxisome grows in size and divides into two organelles.

 Peroxisomes do not have their own DNA.
 Proteins are transported from the cytosol after translation.

 The main function of peroxisome is the lipid metabolism and the processing of reactive oxygen species.
 Other peroxisome functions include:

 - They take part in various oxidative processes.

 - They take part in lipid metabolism and catabolism of D-amino acids, polyamines and bile acids.

 - The reactive oxygen species such as peroxides produced in the process is converted to water by various enzymes like peroxidase and catalase.

 - In plants, peroxisomes facilitate photosynthesis and seed germination.
 They prevent loss of energy during photosynthesis carbon fixation.

 Isolated peroxisomes are permeable to small molecules such as sucrose.
-During isolation, they often lose proteins that are normally confined to the peroxisomal matrix.
-This loss of peroxisomal content was initially taken as the evidence for the permeability of the peroxisomal membrane in vivo but is now known to be an isolation artifact.
-In living cells, peroxisomes are the sealed vesicles surrounded by a single membrane.
+During the isolation process, they often lose proteins that are normally confined to the peroxisomal matrix.
+In all living cells, peroxisomes are the sealed vesicles surrounded by a single membrane.